deity-io/falcon-platform-docs/versioned_docs/version-3/integrations/bigcommerce/embedded-checkout.md

 ---
 id: embedded-checkout
-title: Embedded Checkout
+title: Embedded checkout
-sidebar_label: Embedded Checkout
+sidebar_label: Embedded checkout
 description: How to use the BigCommerce Embedded Checkout
 ---